Pwd9000-ML/blog-devto/posts/2022-GitHub-CodeSpaces/GitHub-CodeSpaces.md

 See the [official reference documentation](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) for more details on how this file can be modified.

-Note that the contents of this file can be amended to suit your needs and also determines if you are using a **dockerfile** or **docker compose**, what tooling is available and the version of that tooling:
+Note that the contents of this file can be amended to suit your needs and also determines if you are using a **dockerfile** or **docker compose**, what tooling is available and the version of that tooling.
+It can almost be seen as a configuration input file for the **dockerfile** that will configure additional features:

 ```JSON
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the README at: